 - Sublingual glyceryl trinitrate may be contraindicated in patients with chest pain associated with decompensated right ventricular failure due to PH(21).

-- Diagnosis and management of pulmonary arterial hypertension: ACCP evidence-based clinical practice guideline.
-Chest 2004;125(Suppl):1S-92S.
+- Rubin LJ; American College of Chest Physicians.
+Diagnosis and management of pulmonary arterial hypertension: ACCP evidence-based clinical practice guidelines.
+Chest.
+2004 Jul;126(1 Suppl):7S-10S.

 - Simonneau G, Galie N, Rubin LJ, et al. Clinical classification of pulmonary hypertension.
 J Am Coll Cardiol 2004;43:5S-12S.